bcornelusse/microgrid-bench/README.rst

 Installation
 ============

+1. Download the code from `Github <https://github.com/bcornelusse/microgrid-bench>`__
-1. We highly recommend to download and install `Anaconda <https://www.anaconda.com/download/>`__ for Python 2.7 and your specific OS.
+2. We highly recommend to download and install `Anaconda <https://www.anaconda.com/download/>`__ for Python 2.7 and your specific OS.
-2. Create one environement for this project
+3. Create one environement for this project

 ::